romcal/romcal/docs/data-output.md

 ### Weekday Cycle

+A liturgical year consists of cycles that determines which portions of scripture are to be read.
-Weekday cycle are used mainly for weekdays readings.
+The weekday cycle is used mainly for weekdays readings.

 - `Year 1` or `Odd year` denoted by the key `YEAR_1`
 - `Year 2` or `Even year` denoted by the key `YEAR_2`

 ### Psalter Weeks

+Inside every liturgical year, another psalter week cycle will determine which psalms and prayer to follow for the liturgy of hours.

 With the exception of the Easter Octave, each week in the liturgical year is assigned readings from the [Psalter](https://en.wikipedia.org/wiki/Roman_Breviary#The_Psalter).
 The psalter week cycle is composed of a repeated sequence of 4 four weeks.
 It restarts at the beginning of each season.